Choral: Object-Oriented Choreographic Programming: Use cases

 The merge operator \(\Stm \solMerge \Stm'\) is a partial operator that tries to combine branching code \citep{CHY12}, which we adapt to Java for the first time.
 Essentially, given two Java terms, merging recursively requires them to be equivalent \emph{unless} they are switch statements. \Cref{sec:projection-full} contains the full definition of merging.
 Here we report its most interesting case: merging switch statements.

 Above, the merging of two switch statements is a switch whose guard is the merging of the original guards (\(\Exp \solMerge \Exp'\)).
-Its cases consist of: for each case present in both the input switches (\(\SwArg_a, \cdots, \SwArg_x\)), we get a case in the result whose body merges the respective bodies of the original cases; all cases that are not shared, which are simply put in the result as they are (the lists of cases $\many{\case\s \SwArg_y\s \mcode{->} \s \Stm_y }$ from the first and $\many{\case\s \SwArg_z: \Stm_z }$ from the second).
-An example of the result of merging was presented for \code{DistAuth_Client} in \cref{sec:use_cases_distAuth}, where the cases for \code{OK} and \code{KO} are combined from the respective projections for \code{#Client#} of the two branches in the source choreographic conditional evaluated by \code{#IP#}.
+Its cases consist of: for each case present in both the input switches (\(\id_a, \cdots, \id_x\)), we get a case in the result whose body merges the respective bodies of the original cases; all cases that are not shared, which are simply put in the result as they are (the lists of cases $\many{\case\s \id_y\s \mcode{->} \s \Stm_y }$ from the first and $\many{\case\s \id_z: \Stm_z }$ from the second).